 Request a Transfer Evaluation

-To learn how your courses will transfer to Evangel, contact the appropriate admissions counselor for your degree area.
+If your college or course is not listed in TES, contact the appropriate admissions counselor for your degree area.

 Undergraduate On Campus Programs